DENIED DISABILITY? 1-844-4-DISABILITY

 Anxiety and Work Disability

-Trichotillomania can be triggered by serious anxiety disorders which can be incredibly debilitating and can significantly impact a person’s daily life – and work life.
+Trichotillomania can be triggered by serious anxiety disorders, which can be incredibly debilitating and can significantly impact a person’s daily life – and work life.
 Anxiety disorders are a group of mental health conditions that are characterized by excessive and persistent worry, fear, or nervousness about everyday situations or events.
 Some common anxiety disorders include generalized anxiety disorder, panic disorder, social anxiety disorder, and obsessive-compulsive disorder.

-People with anxiety disorders may experience a range of physical, emotional, and behavioral symptoms that can impact their ability to function in various areas of their life.
+People with anxiety disorders may experience a range of physical, emotional, and behavioural symptoms that can impact their ability to function in various areas of their life.
 Some of the symptoms of anxiety disorders include:

 • Persistent worry or fear that is difficult to control